aryankanwar/Distributed-Fault-Tolerant-Map-Reduce/README.md

 - Allow dynamic scaling of workers based on load rather than just num CPUs.🔜
 - Persist counts to disk periodically in case of crashes.🔜
 - Add authentication between master and workers for security.🔜
-- Allow word blacklist to exclude common words like "the", "and" etc.🔜
+- Allow word blacklist to exclude common words like "the", "and" etc.✅
 - Add compression to files being sent between master and workers. 🔜
 - Build a proper CLI interface for configuring options and file inputs.🔜
 - Containerize with Docker for easy deployment and distribution.🔜